streamnative/pulsarctl/docs/en/enable_completion.md

 ## Enabling shell autocompletion

-pulsarctl provides autocompletion support for Bash and Zsh, which can save you a lot of typing.
+pulsarctl provides autocompletion support for Bash, Zsh, and Fish, which can save you a lot of typing.

 ### Zsh